Anchor Bay (Michigan): Geography

 The bay is about 25 mi northeast of downtown Detroit, Michigan.
-It is just south of New Baltimore, Michigan and borders the townships of Harrison, Clinton, Chesterfield, Anchorville, Ira, Fair Haven, Clay, and several islands including Dickinson and Harsens.
-It is notable for the fact that Canadian waters lie to the south of the adjacent United States territory and make up a major portion of Lake Saint Clair.
+It is just south of New Baltimore, Michigan and borders the townships of Harrison, Clinton, Chesterfield, Ira, Clay, and several islands, including Dickinson and Harsens.
+The bay is notable because Canadian waters lie to the south of the adjacent United States territory and make up a major portion of Lake Saint Clair.

 Anchor Bay measures over 8 nmi from north to south and over 9 nmi from east to west.
 It is fed by the St. Clair River, which flows southwards from Lake Huron and has an extensive river delta where it enters Lake Saint Clair, the largest delta of the Great Lakes System.

 This bay is part of the Great Lakes System.

 Naming

+French explorers discovered and named Lake Saint Clair on August 12, 1679.
+Among the party of 34 men were voyageur Rene-Robert Cavelier, Sieur de la Salle and Roman Catholic friar Father Louis Hennepin.
+Aboard the Griffon, the first sailing vessel on the Upper Lakes, the group sailed from the Niagara Falls area on August 7, 1679, and entered the Detroit River on August 11.
+They reached Lake Saint Clair the following day and named it Lac Sainte Claire in honor of Sainte Claire of Assisi, whose feast day fell at that time.
+Sainte Claire established the order of Franciscan nuns, the Order of the Poor Claires.
+Government officials and mapmakers later changed the spelling to the present form of Saint Clair.
+This led to some confusion as to the true origin of the lake's name.

 As early as 1710, the English identified the lake on their maps as Saint Clare.
 By the Mitchell Map in 1755, the spelling appeared as St. Clair, the form that became most widely used.
 Some scholars believe the name honors American Revolutionary War General Arthur St. Clair, later Governor of the Northwest Territory; however, the name Lake St. Clair was in use, with its current spelling, long before St. Clair became a notable figure.
-The lake's name and the general's name likely influenced the namings of St. Clair County, the township of St. Clair, and the cities of St. Clair and St. Clair Shores.
+The lake's name and the general's name likely influenced the naming of St. Clair County, the township of St. Clair, and the cities of St. Clair and St. Clair Shores.

-The name's origin has also been confused with Patrick Sinclair, a British officer who purchased land on the St. Clair River at the outlet of the Pine River.
-There, in 1764, he built Fort Sinclair, in use for nearly 20 years before it was abandoned.
+The name's origin has also been confused with Patrick Sinclair, a British officer who purchased land on the St. Clair River at the Pine River outlet.
+In 1764, he built Fort Sinclair, which was used for nearly 20 years before it was abandoned.

-Unlike most smaller lakes in the region—but like the Great Lakes—Lake occurs first in its name rather than at the end, reflecting its French origins.
+Unlike most smaller lakes in the region— like the Great Lakes—the word Lake occurs first in its name rather than at the end, reflecting its French origins.